Factorized Fusion Shrinkage for Dynamic Relational Data: Introduction

 Dynamic shrinkage priors have been studied in a wide range of literature \citep{fruhwirth2010stochastic,chan2012time,nakajima2013bayesian,kalli2014time,kowal2019dynamic}.
-In particular, for dynamic linear models, \cite{kowal2019dynamic} proposed a novel dynamic prior for the transitions with temporal adaptive local scales for their adopted global-local shrinkage prior.
-In this article, we consider matrix/tensor valued responses with complex dependence structures using a structural dynamic shrinkage model for the transition of the latent factors and illustrate its applicability across a wide range of problems.
+In this article, we consider matrix-valued responses with complex dependence structures using a structural dynamic shrinkage model for the transition of the latent factors and illustrate its applicability across a wide range of problems.
 Additionally, we provide an in-depth theoretical analysis of the proposed prior.
-We first derive an informative-theoretic lower bound for the model under an appropriate parameter space, incorporating both the initial estimation errors of the matrix/tensor and the selection errors due to the sparsity of the transitions.
-In addition, we develop an $\ell_1$ prior concentration inequality for global-local priors across time when the error rate is also affected by an additional variable other than time due to the multivariate nature of the subjects.
-Using the proposed prior concentration {and a fractional posterior device}, we demonstrate that the posterior under the proposed prior can achieve minimax rates up to logarithmic factors.
-To our knowledge, both the lower bound and posterior concentration are the first results reported in the related literature for dynamic relational data.
-In addition, it has been established that a frequentist approach cannot achieve this fusion type of minimax optimal rate when $\ell_1$-regularization is used \citep{fan2018approximate}.
+We first derive an informative-theoretic lower bound for the model under an appropriate parameter space, incorporating both the initial estimation errors of the matrix and the selection errors due to the sparsity of the transitions.
+Using the proposed prior concentration {and a fractional posterior device}, we demonstrate that the fractional posterior under the proposed prior can achieve minimax rates up to logarithmic factors.
+To our knowledge, both the lower bound and fractional posterior concentration are the first results reported in the related literature. {Note that additional works are needed to prove similar results for the usual posterior.} In addition, it has been established that a frequentist approach cannot achieve this fusion type of minimax optimal rate when $\ell_1$-regularization is used \citep{fan2018approximate}.
 Therefore, such near-optimal convergence rates improve upon related models via $\ell_1$ penalized approaches.
-Finally, using dynamic network models as an example, {we offer theoretical support for the proposed post-processing technique.
-While posterior post-processing has been increasingly popular in the Bayesian literature, theoretical validations are comparatively rare; see \cite{lee2021post} for a recent example in a different context.} In particular, community detection and dynamic comparisons are considered under the latent space model, where the truth transitions are assumed to be sparse.
-Theoretically, we show how the sparsity of the truth transitions and the length of the time range for comparison affect the consistency of the comparison after performing Procrustes rotations.
-However, it should be noted that the proposed Procrustes rotation approach cannot be immediately applied to a tensor type of model.